NOVACyclist/ShaleRocksBot/README.md

 Installation
 ------------

-1. Download and extract the package, or issue a git pull.
+1. Download and extract the package, or issue a git clone.
 2. Create the makefile:  perl ./Makefile.PL
 3. Run the makefile to install required packages: make
 4. Copy rocksbot.cfg.sample to rocksbot.cfg.